-An examination of official guidelines in dozens of countries all over the globe found great disagreement among them.
+Official guidelines in countries all around the globe find great disagreement among them.
 There is disagreement about what is moderate drinking on a daily or weekly basis.
-There is disagreement about whether or not moderate drinking guidelines should be different for men and women.
-And, if so, how they should be different.
-There is disagreement about whether the guidelines should be different for people of different ages.
+About whether or not moderate drinking guidelines should be different for men and women.
+And, if so, how they should differ.
+About whether the guidelines should be different for people of different ages.
 In short, there’s a lot of disagreement about what the public should be told.
-Answers to the question, ‘what is moderate drinking?’ vary widely1
+Answers to the question, “what is moderate drinking?” vary widely.1

-Dr. Richard Smith was a member of the committee that established the official drinking guidelines for the U.K. He reported that the numbers established were not based on medical evidence but “were really plucked out of the air.”
-He acknowledged that “It was a sort of intelligent guess by a committee.”2
+Dr. Richard Smith was a member of the committee that formed the official drinking guidelines for the U.K. He reported that the numbers picked were not based on medical evidence.
+He said they “were really plucked out of the air.”
+He said “It was a sort of intelligent guess by a committee.”2

-Not surprisingly, much research finds better health and greater longevity linked to drinking above the US government guidelines.
+Yet much research finds better health and longer life linked to drinking above the US government guidelines.

 But even if the guidelines were based solely on the medical research, they would still be low.
-That’s because people tend to under-report their consumption.
-Studies indicate that self-reports of drinking under-report the volume consumed, often by 40 to 60%.4 This strongly suggests that both healthful and risky levels are substantially higher than believed.
+Why?
+Because people tend to under-report their drinking.